Important note

 - Prior to Oracle 21c, TDE was not available in XE / Free editions

-Oracle Standard Edition
+Does Oracle Standard Edition support TDE?

-Oracle Enterprise Edition
+Oracle Enterprise Edition and TDE

-- It is licensed as part of the Advanced Security Option.
+- It requires the Advanced Security Option

 Oracle Engineered Systems (on‑premises Exadata)